Settings > General > Link Opening > Wavebox (App Matcher)

 Why do I only see some apps in the dropdown?

 Wavebox is unique in the way it handles links and multiple accounts.
-When Wavebox looks for an app to match, it will only look for apps within the same cookie profile*.
-This prevents you from accidentally opening a 'Client A' Google Drive document from 'Client B's' Gmail account etc. So when you create a new custom rule, you can only select an app that shares the same cookie profile.
+When Wavebox looks for an app to match, it will only look for apps within the same cookie container*.
+This prevents you from accidentally opening a 'Client A' Google Drive document from 'Client B's' Gmail account etc. So when you create a new custom rule, you can only select an app that shares the same cookie container.

 Some example link rules.

-For the most part, I use 'App Matcher' for everything - nearly all my work apps are in the same cookie profile, and so they work great together.
+For the most part, I use 'App Matcher' for everything - nearly all my work apps are in the same cookie container, and so they work great together.
 But I have made some slight changes to the rules to match the way I work, and here are a few examples:

 Slack -> Freshdesk.